una/personal-goals/happy-moments/happy-moments.md

 06/18/2015
 ---
 I worked out with Troy & some of his other friends tonight.
 It was nice.
 I really like having people to work out with.

+06/19/2015
+---
+I worked from Thunderbird after lunch today.
+I was way more productive than I would've been in the office, got to relax a bit, and did a few really fun visual iterations of navigation patterns.

+06/20/2015
+---
+This morning, I met up with 17 people(!) to get dim sum.
+It was so good!
+I'm so glad my friend Jo was there to help make the food decisions!